Okta Classic Engine release notes (Preview)

 Incremental Imports for CSV

 Incremental imports improve performance by importing only users who were created, updated, or deleted since your last import.
 See Manage your CSV directory integration.
-Note that this feature is being re-released having previously been released to Production in 2020.09.0.
+Note that this feature is being re-released having previously being released to Production in 2020.09.0.

 Password changed notification email